 - Reminder cards are no longer sent.

-- Your Intake Assessment will be updated as necessary.
+- Your Intake Assessment will be updated annually and/or as needed.

 What does my child gain from the Children's Medical Program now?

 - Public health staff will work with families to maximize and coordinate services with providers, community resources and insurance payers.

-- Uninsured individuals will get assistance in identifying health insurance coverage through the insurance marketplace, a public insurance application process.
+- Uninsured individuals will be provided assistance in identifying health insurance coverage through the insurance marketplace and other resources.